axibase/atsd-use-cases/Chart_of_the_Day/unemployment/README.md

 *Fig 2.* Periods of full employment are highlighted in green and periods of over 10% unemployment are highlighted in red.
 Full-employment and 10%-unemployment `[threshold]` series are used.

 The **TRENDS** chart above tracks periods with full employment using an `alert-expression`.
 See the [Configuration](#configuration) section of this article for detailed configuration information.
+The exceptionally high unemployment period during the early 1980s may be explained by the then-ongoing worldwide recession which began in 1979 amid a global energy crisis caused by an Iranian oil embargo and the subsequent Iran-Iraq war combined extreme Fed monitary policy meant to combat double-digit inflation.
+Ironically, the global oil supply only contracted roughly 4% during the Iranian embargo, but speculation, panic, and commodity runs caused a huge price surge which would be reversed for almost twenty years.

 ### How Does GDP Correlate to Unemployment?